-That continued development will make it unlikely for the intent of the Growth Management Program to be achieved, as expressed by the "Growth Management Element" of the General Plan and this chapter.

-- That continued development will cause deterioration of the city's quality of life, and compromise the health, safety and welfare in the city of Chula Vista. - That continued development will strain the city's fiscal resources an ability to deliver high quality services to all its residents. - C. Procedures for Implementing Limits on Building Permits.
+- 1. That continued development will make it unlikely for the intent of the Growth Management Program to be achieved, as expressed by the "Growth Management Element" of the General Plan and this chapter. - That continued development will cause deterioration of the city's quality of life and compromise the health, safety and welfare in the city of Chula Vista.
+That continued development will strain the city's fiscal resources an ability to deliver high quality - 3.
+That continued development will strain the city's fiscal resources an ability to deliver high quality services to all its residents. - C. Procedures for Implementing Limits on Building Permits

-If the city council makes the necessary required findings to impose a limit on building permits, then it shall adopt an ordinance that specifies:
+If the city council makes the necessary required findings to impose a limit on building permits, then it shall adopt an ordinance that specifies and adopt an ordinance that specifies are also as a specified and adopt an ordinance that specifies are also as a specified and adopt an ordinance that specifies are also as a specified and adopt an ordinance that specifies are also as a specified and a specifi

-- 1. Area where the moratorium applies; - 2.
-Duration of the moratorium (when it begins and ends); - 3.
+- 1. Area where the moratorium applies - 2.
+Duration of the moratorium (when it begins and ends), - 3.
 Any exemptions or exceptions or conditions.
 These shall be consistent with the overall objectives of the city action and broader land use policy.
 Exemptions could include "affordable" housing units (units sold or rented at below market rates to meet the city's Housing Element requirements).
 Exceptions might include units that have been allocated as part of a separate agreement (e.g., a development agreement); - 4.
-Any conditions that would allow the moratorium to be lifted prematurely; and - 5.
-How the building permits shall be allocated.
+Any conditions that would allow the moratorium to be lifted prematurely; and - How the building permits shall be allocated.